mjdrushton/potential-pro-fit/docs/fittingruncontrol.rst

 :Description: Name of the fitting run.
 This is displayed in ``pprofitmon`` and is particularly useful for distinguising between multiple fitting runs.

 \

+:Name: bad_merit_substitute
+:Type: +ve float
+:Description: This option can be used to replace bad evaluator values.
+If an evaluator record has a merit value of nan it will be replaced by this option's value.

+\